 You will work and live as part of a team of young and energetic full-time teachers who reside near the Academy and who enjoy their work.
 Receive excellent mentoring and support in a job that makes a difference!

 As a volunteer teacher, your two-year service begins with you gaining valuable first-year teaching experience serving as a summer school teacher in our four-week July education program.
-During the regular school year (September-May), you will teach a variety of classes, as well as serve as an advisor and coach.
-The academic year concludes with your service as a camp counselor in the Academy's two-week overnight camp in the Blue Ridge Mountains (June).
+During the regular school year (late August-May), you will teach a variety of classes, as well as serve as an advisor and coach.
+The academic year concludes with your service as a camp counselor in the Academy's two-week overnight camp at the Claggett Center (June).
 Your second year follows a similar schedule with increased teaching responsibilities.

 In addition, our volunteer teacher program includes the following benefits: